jneiva0/ponder/README.md

-Ponder is a PWA that aims to be a quick and easy way to save notes, quotes, thoughs or anything you want to write.
+Ponder is a PWA that aims to be a quick and easy way to save notes, quotes, toughts or anything you want to write.

 You can access the live version on https://ponder.jneiva.dev